michaelmcmahon/Machine-Learning/README.md

-I have setup this repository to hold my Machine Learning training - toy problems created using Juypter Notebooks.
+I have setup this repository to hold my Machine Learning training problems created using Juypter Notebooks.
 The repository currently contains:

 * Classification using Naive Bayes Algorithm
 * Classification using Support Vector Machine (SVM)